The future of Social Security is unpredictable to say the least.

 That’s money your family could inherit—and it blows away the Social Security survivor benefit your spouse would receive!
 Again, this scenario is for folks who have solid retirement savings.
 If you need Social Security for living expenses when you retire, it’s best to work a few more years and claim the higher amount.

 6. How do I calculate my Social Security benefits amount?

 There are several variables that go into your individual benefit payout:

 Credits?
 Yes, credits.
 You’ll need 40 of them over your wage-earning lifetime to receive Social Security benefits.
-In 2017, workers receive one credit for every $1,300 they earn.
-Workers are eligible for four credits a year.
+In 2020, workers receive one credit for every $1,410 they earn.20 Workers are eligible for four credits a year.
 There are some nuances for credit accumulation for certain jobs, so be sure to check the Social Security Administration website for up-to-date information.

 As you can see, the math is somewhat mysterious, but you can check out your personal benefit estimate from the Social Security Administration.

 7. How does Social Security fit into my retirement plan?

 As it stands now, Social Security replaces only a portion of a person’s pre-retirement income.
 For example, medium income earners can probably expect Social Security to replace up to 40% of their income.21 Keep in mind, benefits could be reduced about 20% after 2034.